Elon University

 Elon University is located in Elon, North Carolina.
 It is a private not-for-profit, 4-year or above institution.

-From Wikipedia: Elon University is a private university in Elon, North Carolina.
-Founded in 1889 as Elon College, Elon is organized into six schools, most of which offer bachelor’s degrees and several of which offer master’s degrees or professional doctorate degrees.
+From Wikipedia: Elon University is a private university in Elon, North Carolina, United States.
+Founded in 1889 as Elon College, the university is organized into six schools, most of which offer bachelor’s degrees and several of which offer master’s degrees or professional doctorate degrees.
 Located in North Carolina’s Piedmont region, Elon is situated on a 656-acre (265 ha) suburban campus between the cities of Greensboro and Raleigh.
 Less than twenty percent of Elon’s undergraduates are native to the state of North Carolina.
 Elon’s intercollegiate athletic teams compete in NCAA Division I athletics as a member of the Coastal Athletic Association.

 Overview of institution